 - Do make use of logical transitions to move from one idea to another smoothly.
-Connect your ideas in a logical manner.
+Logically connect your ideas.

 - Don’t present someone else’s work as your own.
 Do not copy!
 Plagiarism is a crime that you don’t want to get caught committing.

-- Don't take help from a single source.
+- Don’t take help from a single source.
 Having more than one source provides you with more options.
-It helps you to compare and contrast different facts and evidence to support your argument.
+In addition, it helps you to compare and contrast different facts and evidence to support your argument.

 - Don’t expect to finish in an hour or even a day.
 Give yourself a flexible timeline to finish.

-- Don't be rigid when it comes to making changes to an idea.
-There's always room for improvement, at any stage of the writing process you may have new ideas.
+- Don’t be rigid when it comes to making changes to an idea.
+There’s always room for improvement.

 Frequently Asked Questions